Actindo-AG/Documentation/Webhooks/Integration/02_ManageWebhooks.md

 5. If desired, add further conditions by clicking the [![Add condition](../../Assets/Icons/Plus08.png "[Add condition]") ADD CONDITION] button.

 6. Specify whether all conditions must be met to trigger the sending of the webhook message.
-If all must be met, click the [All conditions required] checkbox in the top right corner of the *Conditions* section.
+If all must be met, select the [All conditions required] checkbox in the top right corner of the *Conditions* section.
 If you do not click the checkbox, at least one of the conditions must be met.

 7. If desired, delete a condition line by clicking on the ![Delete](../../Assets/Icons/Trash08.png "[Delete]")(Delete) button at the right end of the line.

 8. Click the [SAVE CHANGES] button in the top right corner.

-9. Clear the tenant cache, see [Clear tenant cache](#clear-tenant-cache).
+9. Clear the tenant cache, see [Clear tenant cache](#clear-tenant-cache) in the *Core1 Platform* documentation.